 - Even 3D modeling apps are a thing today.
 Although the core technology is different (especially in the case of voxels), but you can use them to build 3D models from the ground up and even export in STL format directly for 3D printing purposes.

-In addition to that, it has a tracing feature that you can use to trace images.
-Not to mention that the free hand drawing option allows you to use a stylus for a more extensive experience.
-The app is free and available for download on the Play Store, with an upgrade option that will cost you roughly $5.
+The tracking feature can be used to trace images, and the freehand drawing option allows you to use a stylus for a more extensive experience.
+The app is free and available on the Play Store, with an upgrade option that costs roughly $5.

 4. ibis Paint X